Agglomerated dark cork

 Origin: Barcelos, Portugal.

 Characteristics: The wicker basket is made of long thin stems of osier.
 It is a raw material of vegetable origin obtained from species of the genus Salix, of the Salicaceae family.
-It is a strong and light material that is weaving by hand.
+Characterized by its flexibility, the thin and supple nature of the stems makes them ideal for bending and weaving in various crafts.

 Finishing: Colorless aqueous coating.